Rogue One: Tie-in novels

 A tie-in novel to the film, Catalyst: A Rogue One Novel, was released on November 15, 2016.
 Written by veteran Star Wars novelist James Luceno, the story is set some years before the events of Rogue One, and provides a backstory to the 2016 film.
 The novelization of the film was written by Alexander Freed, and released on December 16, 2016.

 Months after the film was released, Lucasfilm Press published two further novels, titled Star Wars: Rebel Rising and Star Wars: Guardians of the Whills on May 2, 2017.
-Rebel Rising was written by Beth Revis, and explains what happened to Jyn Erso between the time her mother died and the day when Rebel agents freed her from an Imperial labor camp, a time period that the film skips over in its opening minutes.
+Rebel Rising was written by Beth Revis, and explains what happened to Jyn Erso between the time her mother died and the day when rebel agents freed her from an Imperial labor camp, a time period that the film skips over in its opening minutes.
 Guardians of the Whills was written by novelist and comic writer Greg Rucka, and focuses on the characters Chirrut and Baze, telling their backstories as well as giving more context to the events that happened on Jedha prior to the Imperial occupation depicted in the film.

 Comics

 Months after the film was released, Marvel Comics adapted the film into a six-part comic book miniseries, which adds extra content.
-The miniseries' complete collection was released on December 12, 2017.

 In August 2017, IDW Publishing announced that it would make a one-shot graphic novel adaptation of the film, which was released one day after the Marvel miniseries' collection was released.
 Unlike the Marvel miniseries, this graphic novel will have slightly more cartoonish visuals.

-In the same month, Marvel Comics released the Star Wars: Rogue One – Cassian & K-2SO Special, a 40-page one-shot comic focusing on the first meeting between Cassian Andor and K-2SO.
+In the same month, Marvel Comics released the Star Wars: Rogue One – Cassian & K-2SO Special, a non-canon 40-page one-shot comic focusing on the first meeting between Cassian Andor and K-2SO.
 The comic was written by Duane Swierczynski and pencilled by Fernando Blanco.

 Video games

 A downloadable expansion pack for Star Wars Battlefront (2015), titled Rogue One: Scarif, was released in December 2016, and added content based on the film, including new game modes, a map based on the planet Scarif, and Jyn Erso and Orson Krennic as playable characters.
 A free virtual reality mission for PlayStation 4 was also released alongside the expansion.
+A Rogue One Play Set was also planned for the game Disney Infinity 3.0 as a purchasable expansion pack.
+However, it was scrapped alongside the cancellation of the series.
 A free update for Star Wars Battlefront II (2017) was released in April 2020, adding a different Scarif map and other Rogue One-inspired content.
 Several characters and concepts from the film were also included in the mobile games Star Wars: Force Arena, Star Wars Commander, and Star Wars: Galaxy of Heroes.

 Release

-Theatrical

 Rogue One premiered at the Pantages Theatre in Los Angeles on December 10, 2016.
 The film was released in certain European countries on December 14, 2016, in North America on December 16, and in China on January 6, 2017.